 Common Shipping Practices for Subscription Boxes

 There are many different platforms to manage one’s subscription box business.
-There is Shopify (paired with Recharge or Bold), Cratejoy, Subbly, and a handful of other major players.
-Also, from our direct experience 90%+ of subscription box owners are using one of the following integrated shipping services: PirateShip (USPS only), ShipStation, or Shopify (internal system).
+There is the all-in-one option, Subbly, which rightfully bills itself as the subscription-first platform.
+There is also Shopify (paired with Recharge or Bold), Cratejoy and a handful of other major players.
+Also, from our direct experience 90%+ of subscription box owners are using one of the following integrated shipping services: PirateShip, ShipStation, or Shopify (internal shipping system).
 These shipping platforms offer discounted rates that seem appealing to small and medium sized businesses.
 Let’s take a closer look:

-- PirateShip – Slick USPS only option.
+- PirateShip – Slick and easy to use option.
 Offers discounted rates for USPS, both domestic and international.
-The best and cheapest public option for commonly used services such as First Class Package and Priority Mail (Cubic, Regional & Flat Rate)
+The best and cheapest public option for commonly used services such as First Class Package and Priority Mail (Cubic, Regional & Flat Rate).
+They also added UPS direct rates back in late 2021.

 - Shopify – This is more of a hybrid solution somewhere between PirateShip and ShipStation.
-Shopify provides discounted rates (often just 20-40% off published rates) to merchants to use and also provides the availability to connect your own negotiated rates.
+Shopify provides discounted rates to merchants to use and also provides the availability to connect your own negotiated rates.
+The Ground rates are attractive but the premium air services are pretty high still.

 The Alternative, Cheaper Service